Oblivious Fronthaul-Constrained Relay for a Gaussian Channel: Abstract

-We consider systems for which the transmitter conveys messages to the receiver through a capacity-limited relay station.
-The channel between the transmitter and the relay-station is assumed to be frequency selective additive Gaussian noise channel.
-It is assumed that the transmitter can shape the spectrum and adapt the coding technique as to optimize performance.
-The relay operation is oblivious(nomadic transmitters \cite{DcntrlizedProc} ), that is, the specific codebooks used are unknown, while the spectral shape of the transmitted signal is available.
-We find the reliable information rate that can be achieved in this setting with Gaussian signaling, and to that end employ Gaussian bottleneck results \cite{bib.gib_information} combined with Shannon's incremental frequency approach \cite{bib.shannon_basic}.
-We also prove that unlike classical water-pouring, the allocated spectrum(power and bit-rate) of the optimal solution could be frequently discontinuous.
+We consider systems in which the transmitter conveys messages to the receiver through a capacity-limited relay station.
+The channel between the transmitter and the relay-station is assumed to be a frequency selective additive Gaussian noise channel.
+It is assumed that the transmitter can shape the spectrum and adapt the coding technique so as to optimize performance.
+The relay operation is oblivious (nomadic transmitters), that is, the specific codebooks used are unknown.
+We find the reliable information rate that can be achieved with Gaussian signaling in this setting, and to that end, employ Gaussian bottleneck results combined with Shannon's incremental frequency approach.
+We also prove that, unlike classical water-pouring, the allocated spectrum (power and bit-rate) of the optimal solution could frequently be discontinuous.
+These results can be applied to a MIMO transmission scheme.
+We also investigate the case of an entropy limited relay.
+We present lower and upper bounds on the optimal performance (in terms of mutual information), and derive an analytical approximation.